 11. In the Options section, enter the appropriate information for your stack, and then choose Next.

-12. To enable the AWS CloudFormation stack to create an AWS Identity and Access Management (IAM) resource, select the "I acknowledge that AWS CloudFormation might create IAM resources" check box.
+12. To enable the AWS CloudFormation stack to create an IAM resource, select the "I acknowledge that AWS CloudFormation might create IAM resources" check box.

 13. Choose Create.